Wong Fei-lung

 Wong Fei-lung (born 22 January 1943) is a Taiwanese actor, director, and action director.
 With a career spanning over 150 films, he was a prominent face during the golden age of Hong Kong cinema.
 He has been alternatively credited as Wong Lung, Fei Lung, Nam Siu-Foo, and Huang Fei-Lung.

 Actor

 In 1970 he had a part in the film Golden Sword and the Blind Swordswoman.

 In 1972 he appeared in Chaochow Guy with Tien Peng, Nancy Yen Nan-See and Wang Kuan Hsiung, and in Kung Fu Mama.
 In 1973 he appeared in The Flying Tiger a film that starred Sylvia Chang Ai-Chia, Wang Kuan Hsiung, Yasuaki Kurata and Tien Feng.
 In 1974 he had the role of Wong Chin Lau, the Police Intel.
 Chief in Iron Ox, The Tigers Killer with Wang Kuan Hsiung and Chi Laan.
-Since then he has acted in many films in the 1970s including the Bruceploitation film, Fists of Bruce Lee.
+Since then he has acted in many films in the 1970s including the Bruceploitation films, Exit the Dragon, Enter the Tiger and Fists of Bruce Lee.